IskDava/Compare-Faces/README.md

 ## CompareNet

-This isn't my own network, I did it with face_recognition python's library.
-Here you can compare to images with faces and programm will return if they are same or not and its confidence.
+This isn't my own network, I did it with [`face_recognition`](https://github.com/ageitgey/face_recognition) python's library.
+Here you can compare images with faces and programm will return if they are same or not and its confidence.

 ## Examples